wangym/articles/Modularity-of-the-Java-Platform.md

 >“Modularity is the best hope to reduce the costs of changes due to architectural decisions”

+#Feature
+- An autonomous unit of deployment
+  - loose coupling
+- A consistent and unique identity
+  - module ID and version
+- Easily identified and discovered requirements and dependencies
+  - standard compile-time and deployment facilities and meta-information
+- An open and understandable interface
+  - communication contract
+- Hidden implementation details
+  - encapsulation

 #Modularity Patterns
 - Base Patterns
   - Base patterns advise to design and manage relationships between modules, that you have to emphasize reusability at software module level, and that modules shall be cohesive and have a behavior that serves a singular purpose